 If you do wish to change your username it is quite straight forward

 One huge takeaway

-While you are your brand on the net, if you think at any time in the future that your name may possibly change, it pays NOT to name your company and your Social Media business pages using your name.
+While you are your brand on the net, if you think at any time in the future that your name may possibly change, it pays NOT to name your company, your website URL and your Social Media business pages using your name.

 Business naming is something not to be undertaken lightly, which is why many marketing consultants get very rich off naming and branding businesses.

 When in doubt, brand your business and your social media presence with something other than your personal name.
 As an extra side benefit, naming your business something other than your name also makes it easier to trademark your business name.

 Is changing your name worth all the hassle?